-Comments are text fragments that include notes and explanations in the source code that are ignored by the compiler or interpreter during execution.
+Comments are pieces of text that include notes and explanations in the source code which are ignored by the compiler or interpreter during execution.

-Their purpose is to provide explanations or notes for developers reading the code, whether at the time of writing it or in the future when it needs to be modified or maintained.
+Their purpose is to provide explanations or notes for developers reading the code, either at the time of writing it or in the future, when it needs to be modified or maintained.

 In JavaScript, comments can be of two types: